wolfSSL/wolfssl/IDE/WIN-PQ-FIPSv7/README.txt

 module) of the wolfCrypt FIPS library code and constant data and compares it with a known value in the code.

-The following wolfCrypt FIPS project linker settings are required for the DLL Win32 configuration:
+The following linker settings matter for the in-core memory test.
+They are set on the four DLL configurations.
+A static library does not link, so on the Debug and Release configurations the application that links the library has to supply them.

-1) The [Randomized Base Address setting (ASLR)](https://learn.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-170) needs to be disabled on all builds as the feature throws off the in-core memory calculation causing the test to fail.
+1) The [Randomized Base Address setting (ASLR)](https://learn.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-170) is disabled, because the feature throws off the in-core memory calculation and the test fails.
+All four DLL configurations set RandomizedBaseAddress to false.
 2) The [Incremental Link](https://learn.microsoft.com/en-us/cpp/build/reference/incremental-link-incrementally?view=msvc-170)
-option need turned off so function pointers go to actual code, not a jump instruction.
+option is turned off so function pointers go to actual code, not a jump instruction.
+All four DLL configurations set LinkIncremental to false.
 3) The [FixedBaseAddress](https://learn.microsoft.com/en-us/cpp/build/reference/fixed-fixed-base-address?view=msvc-170)
-option to YES, which disables the support for ASLR.
+option is set to YES, which drops the base relocation table.
+All four DLL configurations set it.
+The two Win32 configurations and DLL Debug|x64 also fix the image base at 0x5A000000.

+The DLL Debug configurations additionally set DataExecutionPrevention to false.

 The "verifyCore" check value in the source fips_test.c needs to be updated when building the code.
 The POS performs this check and the default failure callback